TODAY IS DAY 8 OF OUR BIGGEST EXPOSÉ YET

 - The scans were repeated 8 weeks later and then the rabbits were killed with an injection.
 Their jawbones were removed to be examined.

-This experiment was done to try and examine the accurately of the imagery equipment.
-However, the researchers themselves acknowledge limited translatability of their results for human situations.
+This experiment was done to try and examine the accuracy of the imagery equipment.
+However, the researchers themselves acknowledge the limited translatability of their results for human situations.

 The research goes on to detail ways that the research could be made more relevant to humans.
 The methods suggested are focused on humans and technological improvements rather than using animal research!